PHuhn/WordPress-Child-Theme-Addons/README.md

   - fade-up
   - fade-down
 - post_type:    a custom post type (default to none),
-- category_slug: a post category slug or comma seperated slugs (default is none), if blank the latest posts
+- category_slug: a post category slug or comma separated slugs (default is none), if blank the latest posts
-- tag_slug:     a post tag slug or comma seperated slugs (default is none), if blank then see category_slug
+- tag_slug:     a post tag slug or comma separated slugs (default is none), if blank then see category_slug
 - show_posts:   the number of posts to displayed (the default is 5),
 - show_date:    include the date, option true/false (default is true),
 - show_author:  include the author, option true/false (default is true),